marblejs/marble/README.md

   );
 ```

 The sample *Effect* above matches every HTTP request that passes through `request$` stream and responds with `Hello, world!` message.
 Simple as hell, right?

-Every API *Effect* request has to be mapped to `EffectResponse` object type which can contain
-attributes like `body`, `status` or `headers`.
-If *status* code or *headers* are not passed, then API by default
-responds with `200` status and `application/json` content type.
+Every API *Effect* request has to be mapped to object which can contain attributes like `body`, `status` or `headers`.
+If *status* code or *headers* are not passed, then API by default will respond with `200` status and `application/json` *Content -Type* header.

 A little bit more complex example can look like this: